 Millennials were raised being praised for their accomplishments by parents who included them on decisions from menu choices to vacation destinations.
 Because of this, they have no problem voicing their opinions to higher ups.
 They ask questions and expect to be recognized for achievement.
 If you want to talk to a Millennial face-to-face, it will be at your initiative … they’d rather text or email.

-As a manager – and even in the workplace in general – it’s important to treat each person as an individual.
+As a manager, it’s always important to treat each person as an individual.
 But, having insight into what motivates and influences each generation can help you find out what makes them tick.

 - Take time to listen